NHSDigital/eligibility-signposting-api-specification/sandbox/README.md

 To deploy the sandbox Docker image to AWS ECR, we use Proxygen CLI as follows:

 1. Run `make build-and-publish-sandbox-image` to build the sandbox image and publish to the docker ECR repository.
-2. Run `make deploy-sandbox-spec` to build and publish the sandbox spec to the sandbox instance on APIM.
+2. Run `proxygen instance deploy sandbox eligibility-signposting-api build/specification/sandbox/eligibility-signposting-api.yaml` to build and publish the sandbox spec to the sandbox instance on APIM.